thebibliobox/Moon/posts/index.md

 ---
 layout: post-list
-title: All Posts
+title: Monthly Boxes
-excerpt: "A List of Posts"
+excerpt: "A List of our Monthly Boxes."
 comments: false
 ---